 GeneCards Summary for SLC22A2 Gene

-SLC22A2 (Solute Carrier Family 22 (Organic Cation Transporter), Member 2) is a Protein Coding gene.
+SLC22A2 (Solute Carrier Family 22 Member 2) is a Protein Coding gene.
 Diseases associated with SLC22A2 include T-Cell/Histiocyte Rich Large B Cell Lymphoma and Carnitine Deficiency, Systemic Primary.
-Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are PEDF Induced Signaling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transmembrane transporter activity and ion transmembrane transporter activity.
-An important paralog of this gene is SLC22A12.
+An important paralog of this gene is SLC22A1.

 UniProtKB/Swiss-Prot for SLC22A2 Gene

 Mediates tubular uptake of organic compounds from circulation.
 Mediates the influx of agmatine, dopamine, noradrenaline (norepinephrine), serotonin, choline, famotidine, ranitidine, histamin, creatinine, amantadine, memantine, acriflavine, 4-[4-(dimethylamino)-styryl]-N-methylpyridinium ASP, amiloride, metformin, N-1-methylnicotinamide (NMN), tetraethylammonium (TEA), 1-methyl-4-phenylpyridinium (MPP), cimetidine, cisplatin and oxaliplatin.
 Cisplatin may develop a nephrotoxic action.
 Transport of creatinine is inhibited by fluoroquinolones such as DX-619 and LVFX.
 This transporter is a major determinant of the anticancer activity of oxaliplatin and may contribute to antitumor specificity.